"We are looking at a human trafficking crime here," San Antonio's police chief says

 And the advocacy group San Antonio Against Slavery says Texas has “a significant problem with human trafficking.”

 “The Department of Justice identified I-10 and IH-35 as major trafficking routes as an estimated one out of every five men, women and children who are victims of human trafficking pass through Texas,” the San Antonio Against Slavery website says.

 “Twenty-five percent of all human trafficking victims nationwide have, at one point, been located in Texas, either as a pass-through point or a place where they are long-term captives.”

 Across the state, 670 human trafficking cases were reported last year, according to the National Human Trafficking Hotline.

 In other Texas cities, human smuggling has become a disturbingly regular occurrence.

--- On July 8, Laredo North Border Patrol agents inspected a semi truck and found 33 undocumented immigrants locked inside
+– On July 8, Laredo North Border Patrol agents inspected a semi truck and found 33 undocumented immigrants locked inside the trailer.

 All 33 were from Mexico or Guatemala, US Customs and Border Protection said.
 The driver, a US citizen, was arrested.

 Gabriel Acosta, assistant chief patrol agent in Laredo, said it’s part of a profitable criminal network.

 “These criminal organizations view these individuals as mere commodities without regard for their safety,” Acosta said.